garethparris/k3s-rpi/k3s-registry.md

 go-api                   v1        81bebf4de0fd   20 minutes ago   16.5MB
 ```

-- Login to the K3S private repository:
+- Login to the K3S private repository, using the credentials you created for `htpasswd` above:

 ```bash
 docker login rpi-master:5000